 |May 15 (Spring Semester)|

-One of the main attractions for international students is the studies that are unique to Iceland.
-Examples of those are Icelandic Studies for Foreign Students, Medieval Studies, Earth Sciences, studies in Environment and Natural Resources, studies in Renewable Energy Engineering and an international LL.M. program.
+One of the main attractions for international students participating in this exchange program is that the university offers studies that are unique to Iceland.
+Examples of these studies include Icelandic Studies for Foreign Students, Medieval Studies, Earth Sciences, Studies in Environment and Natural Resources, Studies in Renewable Energy Engineering, and an international LL.M. program.

 If you’re looking for a record of how courses from this institution have been transferred in the past, visit the credit equivalency database to help you determine what foreign courses might satisfy your academic needs here at the UW.